devoma64/devoma64/README.md

-This is my personal data
+This is my personal data on my readme file